jasonhwardell/Phantom-Funeral/content/games/adventures/tdnts/_index.md

 No Shadow in this room.

 To the west, a double set of reinforced iron doors, barred from this side.
 To the east, a hidden passage, revealed if a set of heavy armor is placed on the bare training dummy.
+At the bottom of the pit, the west wall is thin, and a solid blow would open a cavernous passage connecting to the Lichen Farm.

 ### 9. Jail Cells
 Nine locked cells, several containing emaciated Changed.
 A major portion of the north wall is collapsed, and Shadow pools in from above, completely filling the corridor to the midpoint.

 To the north-west, through the Shadow, an open tunnel leads to a natural cavern, a low wordless chanting.
 To the north, the collapsed wall leads up and out into the Shadowlands.

 ### 10. Lichen Farm
 <img align="right" width=325 src="FacelessOne.jpg">